pkhuong/Napa-FFT3/README.md

 Let's filter Justin Bieber out of one of his songs.
 That's actually a very difficult task, especially for example code: voices tend to have rich harmonics, and span a wide range of frequencies.
-What we can do is filter every frequency higher than a certain point.
+What we can do is filter every frequency higher than a certain limit.

 First, I use sox to convert the input (in wave format) to mono s32: